vuejs/vuex/docs/en/state.md

 To help enforce this rule, when in [Strict Mode](strict.md), if a store's state is mutated outside of its mutation handlers, Vuex will throw an error.

 With this rule in place, our Vue components now hold a lot less responsibility: they are bound to Vuex store state via read-only getters, and the only way for them to affect the state is by somehow triggering **mutations** (which we will discuss later).
 They can still possess and operate on their local state if necessary, but we no longer put any data-fetching or global-state-mutating logic inside individual components.
+They are now centralized and handled inside Vuex related files, which makes large applications easier to understand and maintain.